Rozart/CalculatorKata/README.md

 # CalculatorKata
-TDD Calculator Kata
+TDD String Calculator Kata

-Implementation which is the result of going over the TDD Calculator Kata:
+Implementation which is the result of going over the TDD String Calculator Kata:

 1. An empty string returns zero
 2. A single number returns the value